 Whatever we are experiencing in our lives, my belief is that we are not broken, we are trying the best we can to cope with circumstances in life that we have not chosen.
 Our responsibility for facing this begins at this point.
 In our work I would aim to have you at the centre and work together with you in the here and now, to meet your goals for the future.

-As a former Counselling Psychologist in Training I am aware of the expenses involved, and so I can offer a discount for Trainees undertaking mandatory training as part of their course.
+As a former Counselling Psychologist in Training I am aware of the expenses involved, and so I can offer a discount for Trainees undertaking mandatory therapy as part of their course.

 Training, qualifications & experience

 Doctorate in Counselling Psychology: Glasgow Caledonian University

 In training, I worked on placement at Maggie’s Forth Valley, NHS Greater Glasgow and Clyde, Epilepsy Scotland and Glasgow Council on Alcohol.